 Our operations are intended for any immigrants living in Finland whose lives may involve harmful traditions related to honour.
 Our services are open to all, regardless of their background or reason for immigrating to Finland.

-Our employees speak Finnish, Swedish, Norwegian, English, Kurdish, Persian and Dari.
-When necessary, we use an interpreter.
+Our employees speak Finnish and English, in other languages we use an interpreter.

 Our office is located in Tampere, but you can contact us from anywhere in Finland